 After all those long hours of rest, your body wakes up feeling dehydrated and needs a wake-up drink.
 If you’re already reaching out for the coffee, stop.
 It is true that coffee can make you more alert, but not when you drink it first thing in the morning.
 Drinking coffee, especially on an empty stomach is just asking for more stress – because caffeine is notorious for releasing cortisol, your body’s stress hormone.

 Instead, head over to the stove to warm yourself some water.
 Add a quick squeeze or two of lemon juice into this and drink up.
 This not only keeps you hydrated, but also helps in digestion, losing weight, and clarifying your skin.
 But, if you absolutely cannot do without your coffee, get yourself a mug while eating breakfast.
-That way you can alleviate the side effects of caffeine and the release of cortisol will only make you alert, not overtly stressed.
+That way you can alleviate the side effects of caffeine and the release of

 6. Go For A Walk